Tips for Trading GBTC (the Bitcoin Investment Trust) in 2018 and Beyond

 TIP: See our page on “should I buy GBTC” for more.

-TIP: The liquidity and limited supply is what is driving up GBTC’s price.
-Anyone who claims GBTC should trade at the value of bitcoin (cough; Andrew Left) is not understanding or admitting how big a benefit it is to be able to trade a trust rather than cryptocurrency.
-A 120% premium is a bit absurd to say the least, but the trust trading at or below the price of bitcoin itself is even more absurd (especially if they do distribute Bitcoin Cash to current owners of the fund in some way).
-One might assert that a a 20% premium or less would be more reasonable a premium to trade at until other Bitcoin ETFs come out (but of course the market sets the price, not logic).
+TIP: The liquidity and limited supply are what is driving up GBTC’s price.
+Anyone who claims GBTC should trade at the value of bitcoin (cough; Andrew Left) may not understand or admit how big a benefit it is to be able to trade a trust rather than cryptocurrency.
+A 120% premium is arguably absurd, but the trust trading at or below the price of bitcoin itself is even more absurd than that.
+One might assert that a 20% premium or less would be more reasonable a premium to trade at until other Bitcoin ETFs come out (but of course the market sets the price, not logic).
 “If” more cryptocurrency-based ETFs come out on the stock market, expect GBTC to trade at or around its “Net Asset Value (NAV).”
+Until then, one should look at the history of volume and price, that history shows us the premium is likely here to stay until more competition comes around.
+It also shows us the demand for Bitcoin is high, even if not everyone takes that demand to the traditional Bitcoin markets.

 OPINION: One could argue that GBTC trades well above its NAV because it is trading based on future value.
-While this argument has some weight to it, especially considering it is the only Bitcoin stock on the market here in late 2017, the idea that future value justifies the premium isn’t a very compelling argument in my opinion.
+While this argument has some weight to it, especially considering it is the only Bitcoin stock on the market, the idea that future value justifies the premium isn’t a very compelling argument in my opinion.
 GLD doesn’t do this with gold to any great extent (generally speaking, if you want to trade the future price of gold, you trade gold futures and options, not a gold trust).
-In other words, you could argue GBTC’s current price reflects future prices… but that alone in my opinion doesn’t justify the premium.
+In other words, you could argue GBTC’s current price reflects future prices but that alone, in my opinion, doesn’t justify the premium.
 Trading Bitcoin’s value today is risky enough, never-mind trading its future value.
+If you want to trade the future price of Bitcoin, you can trade Bitcoin futures.

 GBTC vs. Buying Bitcoin – The Bottomline